vanathin/crypto-recommendation/README.md

 After you have the application running, you can access the Swagger UI by opening a browser and navigating to [Click here to access swagger ui](http://localhost:8080/swagger-ui/index.html#/).

+## Future Improvements

+The current version of the application has room for improvements.
+These improvements have been identified but have not been implemented due to time constraints:

+1. **Distributed Locking Mechanism:** Currently, our Spring Batch process that imports files into the database can only run in a single container instance.
+If multiple instances attempt to execute the batch process, data inconsistencies and conflicts can arise.
+To resolve this issue, a distributed locking mechanism can be utilized, for instance, using the [ShedLock](https://github.com/lukas-krecan/ShedLock) library.